Openhab-Nodes/website/content/en/userguide/schedules.md

 * A motion sensor turns on all lights in the hallway.
 The scheduler turns them off if no motion has been registered for five minutes.
 {{< /callout >}}

 There are two ways to archive this.
-You can either use the "DelayedToggle" Link Processor, as seen in the [Link Channels](/userguide/linkchannels) Chapter or use a Rule with the `delay` *Rule Module*.
+You can either use the "DelayedToggle" Link Processor, as seen in the [Thing Connections](/userguide/thing_connections) Chapter or use a Rule with the `delay` *Rule Module*.

 {{< mermaid align="left" context="turnon_delay_turnoff">}}
 graph LR;